IBM/Project_CodeNet/README.md

 section in our [data repository](https://developer.ibm.com/technologies/artificial-intelligence/data/project-codenet/).
 They can be used for code classification and code similarity research as a replacement of or in addition to the dataset [POJ-104](https://sites.google.com/site/treebasedcnn/).

-To expedite AI for code research using graph neural netowrks, we have included the simplified parse tree (SPT) representation of the code samples for each benchmark dataset.
+To expedite AI for code research using graph neural networks, we have included the simplified parse tree (SPT) representation of the code samples for each benchmark dataset.
 They are available in the "Archive SPT File" column of the table in the "Get this Dataset" section in our [data repository](https://developer.ibm.com/technologies/artificial-intelligence/data/project-codenet/).

 ## Dataset overview